Uralstech/uralstech.github.io/_posts/2024-02-22-ezrSquared-Development-Update.md

 This dev update is to showcase all these features.
 They will be released under the [***ezrSquared-re branch***](https://github.com/Uralstech/ezrSquared/tree/ezrSquared-re) when they are completed.

-## Upcoming features for ezrSquared-re
+## Upcoming features for ezrSquared-re!
+Note: This article is now outdated.
+Please check more recent updates about changes coming to ezrSquared-re.

 ### A Big One - Numbers With No Limits!
 Yes!
 Integers now implement C#'s *BigInteger*, so you don't have to worry about the size of your numbers!